10 Hip Exercises With Resistance Bands

 Easy Hip-Strengthening Exercises With Resistance Bands

-Whether you're a runner looking to strengthen your hips or someone who works at a desk all day and has hip discomfort, here are 10 hip exercises with resistance bands that anyone can do:
+Whether you're a runner looking to strengthen your hips or someone who works at a desk all day and has hip discomfort, here are 10 hip exercises with resistance bands that can help you out:

 1) Banded Squats With Pulses